-Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents and all other foreign exchange gains and losses are presented in the consolidated statement of profit or loss and other comprehensive income within "other income/ (losses)" and "other operating (expenses)/income".
+Foreign exchange gains and losses are all presented in the consolidated statement of profit or loss and other comprehensive income within "Other income - net" and "Other operating expenses".

 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated (i.e. only translated using the exchange rates at the transaction date).
+Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.